vincenzodnp/lagoon/docs/drupal/step-by-step-getting-drupal-ready-to-run-on-lagoon.md

 * In order to be able to edit files on the host and have them immediately available in the container, the default `docker-composer.yml` mounts the whole folder into the the containers \(this happens with `.:/app:delegated` in the volumes section\).
 This also means that all dependencies installed during the Docker build are overwritten with the files on the host.
 * Locally, you probably want dependencies defined as `require-dev` in `composer.json` to exist as well, while on a production deployment they would just use unnecessary space.
 So we run `composer install --no-dev` in the Dockerfile and `composer install` manually.

-If everything went well, open the `LAGOON_ROUTE` defined in `docker-compose.yml` \(for example `http://drupal.{{ example.domain }}`\) and you should be greeted by a nice Drupal error.
+If everything went well, open the `LAGOON_ROUTE` defined in `docker-compose.yml` \(for example `http://drupal.lagoon.sh`\) and you should be greeted by a nice Drupal error.
 Don't worry - that's ok right now, most important is that it tries to load a Drupal site.

 If you get a 500 or similar error, make sure everything loaded properly with Composer.